Skip to content

 • expose the API only on trusted networks or behind VPN/firewall rules;

-• prefer certificate trust and explicit remotes.
+• certificate trust and explicit remotes are preferred over shared passwords.

 Healthy host checklist